Plant Totems: Identifying Our Most Personal Herbal Ally

 Our plant totems first contribute to our being and self knowing, and then – necessarily, essentially, wondrously – to our purpose and practice, to ever more effective ways of sharing our knowledge, contributing to the great healing, manifesting our love.

-Categories: Jesse Wolf Hardin – Essays & Tales, Practicing Animá Lifeways, The Shaman Path, Wild Plants & Traditional Healingways
+Categories: Jesse Wolf Hardin – Essays & Tales, Practicing Animá Lifeways, Wild Plants & Traditional Healingways